veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------

 Long Mandelbrot uses long integer and takes 43 minutes to draw the screen.
 With latest compiler 30 minutes.
+30% faster.

 Long Julia uses long integer and takes 32 minutes to draw the screen.
 With latest compiler 22 minutes.
+31% faster.

 Long Burning Ship uses long integer and takes 37 minutes to draw the screen.
 With latest compiler 25 minutes.
+32% faster.

 Long Burning Ship zoomed uses long integer and takes 1 hour to draw the screen.
 With latest compiler 47 minutes.
+22% faster.

 ---------------------------------------------------------------------------------------------------------------